wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/custom-dns-web-site-buydomains-web-app.md

 [AZURE.INCLUDE [websites-cloud-services-css-guided-walkthrough](../includes/websites-cloud-services-css-guided-walkthrough.md)]

-When you create a web site, Azure assigns it to a subdomain of chinacloudsites.cn.
-For example, if your web site is named **contoso**, the URL is **contoso.chinacloudsites.cn**.
+When you create a web app, Azure assigns it to a subdomain of chinacloudsites.cn.
+For example, if your web app is named **contoso**, the URL is **contoso.chinacloudsites.cn**.
 Azure also assigns a virtual IP address.

-For a production web site, you probably want users to see a custom domain name.
-This article explains how to buy and configure a custom domain with [Azure Websites](/documentation/services/web-sites/).
+For a production web app, you probably want users to see a custom domain name.
+This article explains how to buy and configure a custom domain with [Azure Web Apps](/documentation/services/web-sites/).

 [AZURE.INCLUDE [introfooter](../includes/custom-dns-web-site-intro-notes.md)]